ecandela/ecandela/README.md

 Currently, I possess strong expertise in Statistical Analysis, Econometrics, Natural Language Processing (NLP), Machine Learning, and Deep Learning.
 I am also highly proficient in the English language and skilled in tools such as Python, R Studio, SQL, Excel with macros, Visual Basic (VBA), and Power BI.

 Furthermore, I hold specialized certifications in Data Science and Advanced Analytics.
-I contribute by publishing articles on topics related to Market Risk, Investments, Portfolios, and Derivatives.
 My analytical prowess and attention to detail are notable strengths that set me apart.</p>

 <!-- Actual text -->